 Travel Rule data submitted

 Use POST /api/v4/main-account/history with transactionMethod: 1 and status filter to poll for deposits in specific states.
-See Rate Limits for the current enforced limit on this endpoint.
+See the endpoint page for the current enforced rate limit.

-Each cryptocurrency network requires a different number of block confirmations before a deposit is credited.Webhook payloads include confirmations.actual and confirmations.required fields — use the confirmations.required value to determine when the deposit will complete.
+Each cryptocurrency network requires a different number of block confirmations before the platform credits a deposit.Webhook payloads include confirmations.actual and confirmations.required fields — the confirmations.required value determines when the deposit completes.
 Query the Asset Status endpoint (GET /api/v4/public/assets) for per-currency confirmation requirements.Confirmation requirements vary by currency and network.
 Do not hardcode specific numbers — always retrieve the current values from the Asset Status endpoint.

 Crypto deposits credit the actual on-chain amount received; the system does not flag deposits as “underpaid” or “overpaid”.
 If a partner expects an exact amount (e.g., for invoice matching), reconciliation logic must compare the deposit amount in the deposit.processed webhook against the expected amount and surface mismatches as application-level alerts.